Popular Critical Matchings in the Many-to-Many Setting: Popularity of

 \begin{proof} Consider any critical matching $N$ in $G$ such that $|N|>|M|$.
 Now consider the corresponding one-to-one $(\AA'\cup\BB'\cup\dL)$-perfect matching $N^*$ in the graph $G_M$ such that $wt(N^*)=\Delta(N, M,\cor)$.
-Since $|N|>|M|$ and $N^*$ and $M^*$ both are $\dL$-perfect matching it must be the case that $N^*$ matches a clone $v_j$ to some true clone such that $M^*(v_j)\in\tL$.
-This implies that $N^*$ uses a slack edge (see proof of Lemma~\ref{lem:slack}).
+Since $|N|>|M|$ and $N^*$ and $M^*$ both are $(\AA'\cup\BB'\cup\dL)$-perfect matching there must exists a clone $v_j$ such that $N^*(v_j)\notin\tL$ but $M^*(v_j)\in\tL$.
+By Lemma~\ref{lem:slack} we claim that $N^*$ uses a slack edge.
 We know that the dual-feasible solution $\Vec{\alpha}$ is an optimal solution to the dual LP.
-The complementary slackness implies that the feasible solution corresponding to the $(\AA'\cup\BB'\cup\dL)$-perfect matching $N^*$ cannot be an optimal solution to the primal LP.
-It means $wt(N^*)<0$ because the optimal value of primal LP is 0.
-Thus $M$ is maximum size popular critical matching as no larger size critical matching is more popular than it. \end{proof}
+The feasible solution corresponding to the $(\AA'\cup\BB'\cup\dL)$-perfect matching $N^*$ cannot be an optimal solution to the primal LP because it contains a slack edge.
+This implies $wt(N^*)<0$ because the optimal value of the primal LP is 0.
+Thus, a critical matching $N$ such that $|N|>|M|$ loses to $M$.
+Hence, $M$ is a maximum size popular critical matching as no larger size critical matching is more popular than it. \end{proof}